gprMax/gprMax/README.rst

 Microsoft Windows
 ^^^^^^^^^^^^^^^^^

-* Download and install Microsoft Visual C++ Build Tools 2015 Update 3 directly from http://go.microsoft.com/fwlink/?LinkId=691126.
+* Download and install Build Tools for Visual Studio 2017 directly from https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=15.
 Use the default installation options.

-You can also download Microsoft Visual C++ Build Tools 2015 by going to https://www.visualstudio.com/downloads/, and the section Other Tools and Frameworks -> Microsoft Visual C++ Build Tools 2015 Update 3.
+You can also download Build Tools for Visual Studio 2017 by going to https://www.visualstudio.com/downloads/, and the section Other Tools and Frameworks -> Build Tools for Visual Studio 2017.

 3. Build and install gprMax
 ---------------------------